markrey/RTAutomation/README.md

 Phrases.txt contains the two supported commands "HELLO ARTY" and "GOODBYE ARTY".
 The idea is that HELLO ARTY starts the voice input mode while GOODBYE ARTY terminates it.
 Other commands can be added to Phrases.txt and then use lmtool (http://www.speech.cs.cmu.edu/tools/lmtool-new.html) to build the new language modelling files with the extra commands.
 SpeechDecoder.cpp also needs to be modified to support extra commands.

+While in voice input mode, audio data is sent to api.ai for natural language processing.
+For this to work, the api.ai subscription key and client access token must be configured.
+This can be done locally if RTSRServer is running in GUI mode or using RTAutomationManager if not.

 The decoded commands can be displayed as text and spoken by RTDecodedSpeechMQTT, part of RTMQTT (https://github.com/richards-tech/RTMQTT).
+RTDecodedSpeechMQTT generates MQTT message back to RTSRServer so that it ignores user input while it is outputting text as speech to avoid an infinite loop if the microphone and speaker are in the same location (which would normally be the case).

 RTSRServer is managed in the same way as RTInsteonServer.
 It can be managed via the local GUI if in GUI mode or via RTAutomationManager if in console mode.